 Reflections on Humility

-But the exciting plans to visit my family and friends in Israel didn’t work as I hoped.
-On the way there while wrestling with my son and jumping on one leg, I ruptured my Achilles.
+My exciting plans to visit my family and friends in Israel didn’t work as I hoped.
+On the way there in one of our stops I ruptured my Achilles.
 Suddenly I found myself helpless, unable to move.
 As I realised I was losing my freedom of movement and becoming dependent on others, tears welled in my eyes.
 I was no longer invincible, as I once believed.
 Another beautiful realisation on the journey to humble my ego.

 I took the first flight back home to have an operation.
 No one is with me and there is no one home.
 But somehow it feels like the whole world is with me.
 I have discovered much care and support around me.
 Everywhere people seem very compassionate towards someone who is injured.
 Until I got injured, I held the belief that I was the kindest person on earth, always keen to offer help to someone in need.
 Seeing from the perspective of the needy, I now know what a self-centered view it is.
 Most people in their own way are keen to help you when you are in need – both strangers and friends, who prove to be absolutely essential in times of need.
 Another humbling experience.